BRAIN-Lab-AI/Many-to-Many-Alignment-Learning-for-Histopathology-Image-Classification-using-Vision-Language-Models/README.md

 • Improve diagnostic support in resource-limited settings with few pathologists.

-• Enable transfer learning across institutions and datasets without requiring costly annota- tions.
+• Enable transfer learning across institutions and datasets without requiring costly annotations.

 ## What is the paper trying to do, and what are you planning to do?
 We propose to investigate the application of zero-shot learning with Vision-Language Models (VLMs) for histopathology image classification.
 The method will involve the following steps:

-1. Feature Extraction: Use pre-trained VLMs (e.g., CLIP, BioCLIP, or MedCLIP) to ex- tract joint image-text embeddings.
+1. **Feature Extraction:** Use pre-trained VLMs (e.g., CLIP, BioCLIP, or MedCLIP) to ex- tract joint image-text embeddings.

-2. Zero-Shot Classification: Formulate class-specific prompts (e.g., “clear cell renal car- cinoma” or “lung adenocarcinoma”) and map them into the text embedding space.
+3. **Zero-Shot Classification:** Formulate class-specific prompts (e.g., “clear cell renal car- cinoma” or “lung adenocarcinoma”) and map them into the text embedding space.

-3. Alignment: Compute similarity between histopathology image embeddings and text em- beddings to perform classification without explicit task-specific training.
+4. **Alignment:** Compute similarity between histopathology image embeddings and text em- beddings to perform classification without explicit task-specific training.

-4. Evaluation: Compare zero-shot performance against baseline supervised methods.
+5. **Evaluation:** Compare zero-shot performance against baseline supervised methods.

 # THE FOLLOWING IS SUPPOSED TO BE DONE LATER